Eulalios

-Eulalios (Ευλάλιος) was a Byzantine Greek painter who lived during the 12th century, a time in which most art was done anonymously.
-His name was noted by several writers of the time who also described his paintings, such as Nicephorus Callistus and Nicholas Mesarites.
-Of his works, the most famed was the dome of the now-demolished Church of the Holy Apostles in Constantinople.
-The painting is a depiction of Christ Pantocrator.
+Eulalios (Ευλάλιος) was a famous Byzantine painter and mosaicist who worked during the 12th century under Manuel I.

+His name was noted by several writers of 12-14th centuries who also described his works, such as Nicephorus Callistus and Nicholas Mesarites.

+He created images of Pantocrator and Myrrhbearers in the now-demolished Church of the Holy Apostles in Constantinople.

+Of his works, the most famed was mosaic in the dome with depiction of Christ Pantocrator.

 Nicephorus Callistus' description of the painting:

 Either Christ himself came down from heaven and showed the exact traits of his face to [the painter] or else the famous Eulalios mounted up to the very skies to paint with his skilled hand Christ's exact appearance.

 Nicholas Mesarites' description of the painting: